 What are the benefits of sending your teen to a military school?

-When you think of the question “What are bad kids’ schools called,?” this may be the first type of school that comes to mind.
-Military schools are facilities that integrate academic education with very disciplined structure and authority.
-These schools are specifically designed to help troubled adolescents that have behavioral problems and academic challenges by helping them learn responsibility, teamwork, and self-motivation.
+When you think of the question “What are bad kids’ schools called?” this may be the first type of school that comes to mind.
+Military schools are facilities that integrate academic education with a very disciplined structure and authority.
+These schools are specifically designed to help troubled adolescents who have behavioral problems and academic challenges by helping them learn responsibility, teamwork, and self-motivation.

 What are the benefits of attending a military school?